 Replacing Johanna as Matron, was Miss EF Whiteside, a current Adelaide Hospital nurse.

-In the meantime, Henry was still working as the hospitals dispenser and the family was living onsite.
+In the meantime, Henry was still working as the hospital’s dispenser, and the family was living onsite.
 This must have led to some uncomfortable moments for Johanna.
-Henry continued to work (and the family live) at the Adelaide Hospital until his death in 1873.
-Henry suffered from dropsy (now called Oedema) which is swelling of the body due to excess fluids.
+Henry continued to work (and the family lived) at the Adelaide Hospital until he died in 1873.
+Henry suffered from dropsy (now called Oedema), which is swelling of the body due to excess fluids.
 For the last 7 months of his life, while residing at the hospital, he did very little work.
-According to the Pensions Act of 1860, Henry received nearly 468 pounds for the year 1873.
+According to the Pensions Act of 1860, Henry received nearly 468 pounds in the year 1873.

 Johanna moved to ‘Home Lodge’ in Kensington, and she rented from Samuel Berry one of the two buildings on the premises.
 These were sizable houses of the time, situated on four acres.
-Here she stayed until her death in 1880.
+Here she stayed until she died in 1880.
 She is buried in the Catholic section of West Terrace Cemetery.